SDU-eScience/UCloud/docs/reference/accounting_transfer.md

 # $accessToken is a valid access-token issued by UCloud
 # ------------------------------------------------------------------------------------------------------

-# In this example, we will show how a workspace can create a sub-allocation.
-The new allocation will
+# In this example, we will show how a workspace can transfer money to another workspace.
+This is not
-# have an existing allocation as a child.
-This is the recommended way of creating allocations.
+# the recommended way of creating granting resources.
+This approach immediately removes all resources
-# Resources are not immediately removed from the parent allocation.
-In addition, workspaces can
+# from the parent.
+The parent cannot observe usage from the child.
+In addition, the workspace is not
-# over-allocate resources.
-For example, a workspace can deposit more resources than they have into
+# allowed to over-allocate resources.
+We recommend using deposit for almost all cases.
+Workspace PIs
-# sub-allocations.
-This doesn't create more resources in the system.
-As we saw from the charge
+# should only use transfers if they wish to give away resources that they otherwise will not be able
-# examples, all allocations in a hierarchy must be able to carry a charge.
+# to consume.

 # Authenticated as piRoot
 curl -XGET -H "Authorization: Bearer $accessToken" "$host/api/accounting/wallets/browse?"